Bohdan Khmelnytsky: Final years

 On 22 July, he suffered a cerebral hemorrhage and became paralysed after his audience with the Kiev Colonel Zhdanovich.
 His expedition to Halychyna had failed because of mutiny within his army.
 Less than a week later, Bohdan Khmelnytsky died at 5 a.m. on 27 July 1657.
 His funeral was held on 23 August, and his body was taken from his capital, Chyhyryn, to his estate, at Subotiv, for burial in his ancestral church.
 In 1664 a Polish hetman Stefan Czarniecki recaptured Subotiv and, according to some Ukrainian historians, ordered the bodies of the hetman and his son, Tymish, to be exhumed and desecrated, while others claim that is not the case.
+(Note: Some Ukrainian historians dispute that his grave was desecrated.
+In 1973, an expedition investigated the site of the church and discovered remains of people, not found before.)